Feet and Inches Calculator

 Calculation Without Unit Conversion

-Using the second method of calculating the units without converting to feet or inches, we add the numbers directly in feet and inches.
-We start from right to left from lesser values to greater values, and transfer the values if the result of adding inches is greater than 12.
-Or if the fractional part becomes bigger than 1.
+Using the second manual method, we calculate the units without converting them entirely into just feet or just inches.
+Instead, we add the numbers directly as feet and inches.
+We work from right to left, moving from the smallest values (fractions) to the larger values (feet).
+If the total inches exceed 12, or if the fractional part exceeds 1, we simply carry the value over to the next unit.

 Addition